digabi/digabi-os/README.md

 ### Client

  * runs on student devices (BYOD)
- * prevent cheating (using forbidden materials, communication w/ other students, using internet when forbidden)
+ * prevents cheating (using forbidden materials, communication w/ other students, using internet when forbidden)
- * provide solid system for attending the exam
+ * provides a solid system for attending the exam

 ### Server